SuperNEMO-DBD/Falaise/documentation/design/event_topology_review-2015-10-09.rst

 Introduction
 ============

-Meeting 2015-10-09: discussion about the design of the *evet topology* data models.
+Meeting 2015-10-09/16: discussion about the design of the *event topology* data models.

 Purpose: